 Amount Per Serving Calories 162Total Fat 7gSaturated Fat 2gSodium 181mgCarbohydrates 22gFiber 2gSugar 2gProtein 3g

-Samosa will not turn crispy, if the samosa dough is soft or if the samosa is fried in very hot oil.
-These two things makes the samosa to turn soggy and soft.
+Samosa will not turn crispy, if the samosa dough is soft or if it is fried in very hot oil.
+These two things make them turn soggy and soft.
 So it is important to knead a tight dough and also to fry the samosas in low medium heat.

 Yes, you can bake the samosa and it turns out pretty good too.
 But the baked samosa will not be crispy and flaky like the traditional fried ones.